neuronflicker/CTF/UCF/Scripting_GimmeShellcode/README.md

   4000a1:	72 6c                	jb     40010f <dataFunc+0x7c>
   4000a3:	64 21 0a             	and    %ecx,%fs:(%rdx)
 ```
 This now has no zeros in, and so we can convert it to shellcode and test it in our C program.
-I used the following command (taken from [here]()) to convert the `objdump` output to shellcode
+I used the following command (taken from [here](https://www.commandlinefu.com/commands/view/6051/get-all-shellcode-on-binary-file-from-objdump)) to convert the `objdump` output to shellcode
 ```
 > objdump -d ./testbed|grep '[0-9a-f]:'|grep -v 'file'|cut -f2 -d:|cut -f1-6 -d' '|tr -s ' '|tr '\t' ' '|sed 's/ $//g'|sed 's/ /\\x/g'|paste -d '' -s |sed 's/^/"/'|sed 's/$/"/g'
 "\xeb\x11\x5e\xb0\x01\x40\xb7\x01\xb2\x0e\x0f\x05\xb0\x3c\x48\x31\xff\x0f\x05\xe8\xea\xff\xff\xff\x48\x65\x6c\x6c\x6f\x2c\x20\x77\x6f\x72\x6c\x64\x21\x0a"
 ```
-I pasted the output the `shellcode` array in the C test program, compiled it and ran it.
+I pasted the output to the `shellcode` array in the C test program, compiled it and ran it.
 This didn't quite work - it hangs.
 The reason is that I now set the `AL` register to put my value in `RAX`, but I don't zero `RAX` first.
 The same is true of other registers.
 I updated the assembly to:
 ```asm
 # Hello World test
          global _start